-Young Engineers: Robotronics is a project-based elective that aims to enable students to further develop their understanding of and skills in coding, physical computing, software engineering and design technology.
-They develop a broader understanding of 21st century and interpersonal STEM skills of project management, communication, teamwork (collaboration) and innovation.
+Robotronics is a project-based elective that aims to enable students to further develop their understanding of and skills in electronic design, microprocessors, coding and design technology.
+They develop a broader understanding of 21st century and interpersonal STEM skills of project management, communication and innovation.
 Students identify and produce innovative responses to real-world problems using design and computational thinking routines and information systems to analyse, design and develop solutions.
 The subject strengthens the connections between classroom learning and technology industry pathways.
 It asks students to be confident, empowered and entrepreneurial producers.

-- Develop an understanding of systems engineering and applied computing processes apply the problem-solving methodology - Apply digital and design skills and knowledge to solve technological problems - Develop an understanding of how technologies have transformed people's lives and can be used to solve challenges associated with climate change, efficient energy generation and use, security, health, education and transport - Develop skills in the safe, efficient and effective use of tools, equipment, materials, machines and processes - Apply project management techniques - Develop critical and creative thinking, communication and collaboration, and personal, social and ICT skills
+- Educational Objectives - Develop an understanding of the systems engineering process - Design and reading of circuit diagrams - Apply digital and design skills and knowledge to solve technological problems - Develop an understanding of how technologies have transformed people's lives and can be used to solve challenges associated with climate change, efficient energy generation and use, security, health, education and transport - Develop skills in the safe, efficient and effective use of tools, equipment, materials, machines and processes - Develop critical and creative thinking, communication and personal, social and ICT skills